2024 Trustee Election

 How to Run for Election

-Nominating petitions are due at least 12 business days before the annual meeting, but the Co-op requests that petitions be submitted no later than February 15.
+Nominating petitions are due no later than March 7.
 Eligible candidates will be added to the ballot.
+Completed nominating petitions require:

-To obtain a nominating petition, or with questions, contact Elizabeth Nelson at 751-4444 or by email.
+To obtain a nominating petition, or with questions, contact our Executive Assistant.